Conditional independence testing under misspecified inductive biases: Experiments

-\textbf{Real data experiments.} These experiments utilize the car insurance dataset analyzed by \citet{angwin2017}.
-The dataset covers four US states (California, Illinois, Missouri, and Texas) and many companies and aggregates at the ZIP code level.
-It includes a risk measure and the insurance cost paid by a hypothetical customer, with fixed characteristics, from each ZIP code.
-Each ZIP code is classified as minority or non-minority based on the proportion of non-white individuals living in that area.
-The variables are $Z$, which represents the driving risk variable; $ X$, an indicator of minority ZIP code; and $Y$, the insurance price.
-One natural question is whether the null hypothesis $H_0:X \indep Y\mid Z$ holds, \ie, whether there is discriminatory pricing based on demographics.
+\textbf{Real data experiments.} For our subsequent experiments, we employ the car insurance dataset examined by \citet{angwin2017}.
+This dataset encompasses four US states (California, Illinois, Missouri, and Texas) and includes information from numerous insurance providers compiled at the ZIP code granularity.
+The data offers a risk metric and the insurance price levied on a hypothetical customer with consistent attributes from every ZIP code.
+ZIP codes are categorized as either minority or non-minority, contingent on the percentage of non-white residents.
+The variables in consideration are $Z$, denoting the driving risk; $X$, an indicator for minority ZIP codes; and $Y$, signifying the insurance price.
+A pertinent question revolves around the validity of the null hypothesis $H_0:X \indep Y\mid Z$, essentially questioning if demographic biases influence pricing.